kimon1230/hathitrust_downloader/README.md

 ## Notes

+- You are responsible for copyright or any other legal compliance
 - Be respectful of HathiTrust's servers - use reasonable delays
 - Some books may have access restrictions
 - Downloads can be interrupted with CTRL+C and resumed later